charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 The first Modern tournament I ever played was a PPTQ.
 I won it, despite knowing nothing about the format.
 Then I won the RPTQ.
 Then, despite a few embarrassing punts, I went 6-4 in the Modern portion of PT RIX.
 The secret behind my success, honestly, was Valakut.
 The deck is incredibly friendly to beginners.
 All the cards are basically lands.
 You just keep putting them on the table and eventually your opponent scoops up their cards.
 Half the time you don't even have to understand what they're playing!

+Skill still matters, of course.
+I'm a lot better at mulliganing and fetch sequencing than I was back then -- and sometimes I still mess them up.
+But Valakut decks spend a lot of time on autopilot: ramp spell, ramp spell, ramp spell, game over.

+There's not much room to outplay your opponent or feel clever

+Everything happens at sorcery speed
+No card selection

+If the game goes long, just keep playing pointing Valakut triggers at your opponent's face until they run out of counterspells.

+more late-game options without sacrificing early-game consistency

 ---